papaizaa/EECS4314/index.md

 ## Assignment 1

-- Coming soon
+- In progress

 ## Assignment 2

-- Coming soon
+- In progress

 ## Assignment 3

-- Coming soon
+- In progress

 ## Assignment 4

-- Coming soon
+- In progress